blake-samaha/ui_tool/app/README.md

 - `packages/ui-components`: Owned UI primitives and form controls
 - `packages/file-bridge-client`: Local filesystem bridge client (scoped to `project_templates/**`)

+## Quickstart

+1. Connect your repository
+    - Pick a local repo root and verify the file‑bridge status (header chip).
+2. Initialize templates
+    - Create `project_templates/` with deterministic structure for YAML and UI‑state (done automatically on first run).
+3. Complete the wizard
+    - Fill Tier 00 → Tier 01 → Tier XX with guided, validated fields.
+4. Export and review
+    - Review diffs and export YAML + UI‑state JSON into your repo.
+Iterate by updating inputs → regenerating YAML/JSON → redeploying with Toolkit.

 ## Visuals

 ### End-to-end workflow (where the UI fits)